|Emy Louie, Consulting Services|

 The weather was hot already.
 I walked over to the palm trees.
 I saw Tivoli Gardens on my left.
 It was composed of concrete buildings.
-It was nothing really exciting or sensational.
+It was nothing exciting or sensational.
 I went through the entrance to a parking lot.
 I felt like there were no directional signs!
 Two men were at the entrance.
 One man said, “Where do you want to go?”

 One of the men said, “This is the parking lot.
 [Don’t go in here.]
 Go straight ahead [on the side walk] and turn right.

-Scanning for Signals Inside Coronation Market
+Scanning for Signals

 When I got to that location, the entrance still didn’t look like an entrance!
 It looked like some back entrance to a makeshift barnyard.
 There was a dirt ground—unpaved.
-Around were one story buildings made of wooden boards.
+Around were one-story buildings made of wooden boards.

 At Coronation Market, I walked through a maze of these stalls and then entered the open-air market with a large metal roof overhead.
 The roofed area could have housed hundreds of individual vendors.
-A few vegetable and fruits stalls were open for business.
+A few vegetables and fruits stalls were open for business.
 Imagine how bustling this place would be if all the vendors were open for business and there were many customers per vendor!

 Then I passed by a set of concrete rooms on both sides of me.
 The rooms had no ceilings.
 Each room had locked caged doors.
 One room had a very used looking bicycle in it.
-Otherwise, the storage rooms looked rather vacant – not to attract the desire of thieves.
+Otherwise, the storage rooms looked somewhat vacant – not to attract the desire of thieves.

-The floors were dirt or if there was a concrete floor, I didn’t notice it, or it was covered up.
+The floors were dirt, or if there was a concrete floor, I didn’t notice it, or it was covered up.
 Then I approached a more open area.
 There was a small television set—perhaps a 15-inch television set.
-About a few men were watching something non-descript on television.
+About a few men were watching something nondescript on television.
 There were more vegetable and fruit stalls open for business.

-I find that as a foreigner/tourist/visitor and ultimately as a representative for whatever a visitor may represent, whether the visitor represents tourists in general, represents a country, represents a race, it’s not good to “dress down” like the locals.
+I find that as a foreigner/tourist/visitor and ultimately as a representative for whatever a visitor may represent, whether the visitor represents tourists in general, represents a country, represents a race, it’s not good to “dress down” as the locals.

 I want to give you an example why, and this was a fashion “mistake” I made when I went to India.
 When I went to places like the Taj Mahal, I wore a gauzy beige tunic and Merrell brand hiking boots with paint permanently splattered on it.

 The locals kept on looking at my boots.
 At the same time, the young Indian men, when visiting these monuments and temples were wearing dress shirts and dress pants and dress shoes.
-Certainly, these Indians wouldn’t wear workout clothes to a shrine or temple.
+Indeed, these Indians wouldn’t wear workout clothes to a shrine or temple.

-So, I do dress like I made an effort to wear the proper attire, however, if you are of a different race and have different facial features and different skin color than the local population, like me in Kingston, Jamaica, you, like I, will never fit in.
+So, I do dress like I made an effort to wear the proper attire, however, if you are of a different race and have various facial features and different skin color than the local population, like me in Kingston, Jamaica, you, like I, will never fit in.

 Back to Coronation Market.
 Overall, 60% of the stalls under the roof were vacant stalls, but the scene changed a bit when I walked outside of the metal roof.